Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Introduction : Schr odinger bridges for entropic curvature

+Due to the abstract definition of the cost ${\mathcal W}_2^2$ with a discrete analogue of Benamou-Brenier formula, we don't know how to compare ${\mathcal W}_2^2$ with costs involving transference plans and the discrete structure of the graph such as $T_{c_2}$ or any other proposed costs $C_t$ of this paper, excepted with $W_1^2$ for which ${\mathcal W}_2^2\geq 2 W_1^2$.
+As a consequence, it is still a challenging problem to reach most of the results of the present paper from Erbar-Maas approach of entropic curvature on discrete spaces.

-In the definition \eqref{defW2d} of $W_2^d$, the cost $d(x,y)(d(x,y)-1)$ is zero if $x$ and $y$ are neighbours.
-Therefore the optimal transport-cost $W_2^d$ does not well measure the distance between probabilities with close supports.
+According to the property of the function $c_2$, the cost $c_2(d(x,y))=0$ if $x$ and $y$ are neighbours.
+Therefore the transport-cost $T_{c_2}$ does not well measure the distance between probabilities with close supports.
 Observe that such type of costs also appear in the paper by Bonciocat-Sturm \cite{BS09} in their definition of rough (approximate) lower curvature.